nzge/nzge.github.io/projects/input-peripherals.md

 toc: true
 ---

+This page details my exploration of designing input peripherals, particularly mice and keyboards, and adapting their functions to the personal tastes and as a means of personal expression.

 # Keyboards
 I initially fell into the keyboard hobby during COVID when I was glued to my desktop and keyboard like most folks.
 My interest in industrial design aesthetics and boundless creative expression has led me on a long creative path of keyboard design.